Arrest by St. Petersburg Police Department

 The breath test machines at the police station in St. Petersburg, FL, are maintained by Inspector Michael D. Weiskopf.
-Inspector Weiskopf also conducts monthly inspections and sends the machines off for repairs when needed.
+Inspector Weiskopf also conducts monthly inspections and sends the machines off for necessary repairs.

 Read more about how officers with the St. Petersburg Police Department make DUI arrests in Pinellas County, FL.